About this listing

 For those of you that would appreciate the gorgeous public beaches and want to relieve some restlessness while enjoying , sea, sand, cool beeezes and city scape: there is a newly built 14km soft jogging, walking track that runs a huge part of the beach.
 I walked (website hidden) following the sunset with not too mamy others.
 A MUST do.

 Clare herself is warm, thoughtful, organized and attentive but gives you your independance.
 She graciously aĺlowed a late checkout and will accomodate you if her guest schedule is not booked.

 Thank you Clare!

-My husband Gary (British Zimbabwean) and I (British) have lived in Dubai for over 4 years.
+My husband Gary (British Zimbabwean) and I (British) have lived in Dubai for 5 years.
 We love living in the United Arab Emirates.

 As a small family we enjoy getting out and about in Dubai together - beaches, waterparks, meals, movies and parks.
-Our family vacation so far was to Bang Tao beach in Phuket, Thailand.
-We have visited neighbouring countries like Oman and Sri Lanka several times.
 Gary plays guitar and loves firing up a good barbecue.
 We can't live without good food and company, access to a swimming pool (our son is part fish) and sunshine (we are solar-powered).
-Love airbnb for its range of places to stay and the kind people you come across during the process!
+Love airbnb for its range of places to stay (we use it when we travel, too, in London, Cape Town, and soon in Bali) and the kind people you come across during the process!
 Enjoy it when my guests enter into the spirit of it, rather than just finding the cheapest place to stay.